 Indiana War Memorial Plaza

-In Downtown Indianapolis, find 25-acres dedicated to the memorials from several wars in history.
-Honoring veterans, find the Soldiers and Sailors Monument, Indiana World War Memorial and Museum, University Park, American Legion Mall, Veteran’s Memorial Plaza and USS Indianapolis CA 35 Memorial.
+In Downtown Indianapolis, 25 acres are dedicated to memorials to several wars in history.
+Honoring veterans, the Soldiers and Sailors Monument, Indiana World War Memorial and Museum, University Park, American Legion Mall, Veteran’s Memorial Plaza and USS Indianapolis CA 35 Memorial are located there.

 The Indiana War Memorial Museum offers 30,000 feet of indoor space to explore.
-The Shrine Room is of particular importance.
+The Shrine Room is particularly important.

-Located in Downtown Indianapolis between N. Michigan Ave. and N. Pennsylvania Ave. at Vermont Ave. and The Indiana War Memorial is open Wednesday to Sunday from 9 a.m. to 5 p.m. and free to enter.
+Located in Downtown Indianapolis between N. Michigan Ave. and N. Pennsylvania Ave. at Vermont Ave., the Indiana War Memorial is open Wednesday through Sunday from 9 a.m. to 5 p.m. and is free to enter.

 Newfields, A Place for Nature and the Arts

-With gardens, the Indianapolis Museum of Art along the a nature park, it’s an easy art museum to visit with kids.
-The complex includes 152 acres and one of the best art museums in the country with a cafe, beer garden and museum store.
+With gardens, the Indianapolis Museum of Art, and a nature park, it’s an easy art museum to visit with kids.
+The complex includes 152 acres and is one of the best art museums in the country, with a cafe, beer garden and museum store.
 This is the location of the Robert Indiana LOVE sculpture, who was born in Indiana.

 Indianapolis Motor Speedway Museum